-With respect to runtime thread scheduling, Olivier et al. [22] demonstrated that a hierarchical, cache-aware thread scheduler performs better than a flat task scheduling in conjunction with load balancing (via task stealing) within cache and/or NUMA domains.
+With respect to runtime thread scheduling, Olivier et al. [23] demonstrated that a hierarchical, cache-aware thread scheduler performs better than a flat task scheduling in conjunction with load balancing (via task stealing) within cache and/or NUMA domains.
 While this is a form of runtime adaptation, it is an approach targeting one issue and does not react to runtime measurements, but rather uses thread affinity and memory hierarchy information at startup.
-Similarly, Charm++ [16, 33] has mechanisms for distributed dynamic load-balancing based on runtime information.
-Other researchers have used Charm++ as a platform for developing additional runtime load-balancing strategies [14] both between nodes and within a node using cache/memory hierarchical information.
-The OmpSs runtime system has demonstrated the ability to schedule an appropriate kernel implementation based on available heterogeneous hardware choices [10, 24].
+Similarly, Charm++ [17, 35] has mechanisms for distributed dynamic load-balancing based on runtime information.
+Other researchers have used Charm++ as a platform for developing additional runtime load-balancing strategies [15] both between nodes and within a node using cache/memory hierarchical information.
+PICS [31] allows runtime adaptivity in Charm++ by allowing the application to register control points [10] specifying what effect application parameters have on various categories of performance-effecting properties.
+For example, the application can register that a variable controlling the size of a subproblem will change the grain size and degree of parallelism.
+Based on runtime performance measurement, the system selects a property to adjust and adjusts registered control points accordingly.

+The OmpSs runtime system has demonstrated the ability to schedule an appropriate kernel implementation based on available heterogeneous hardware choices [11, 25].
 In this implementation, DGEMM tasks are scheduled on either CPU or GPU resources depending on the input size, available hardware and prior performance results.
-Hoffman et al. [12] have developed an interface for diverse applications to report a performance measure in a generic way so that operating systems and runtimes can adapt themselves to optimize application performance.
+Hoffman et al. [13] have developed an interface for diverse applications to report a performance measure in a generic way so that operating systems and runtimes can adapt themselves to optimize application performance.
 In their Application Heartbeats framework, applications signal a "heartbeat" as they make progress in a computation; for example, a video-encoding application could signal a heartbeat each time it processes a frame.
 The system then tries to optimize the observed "heart rate".
 They provide examples of optimizations purely within an application, such as a video encoder switching algorithms and altering parameters to algorithms to meet a target frame rate, and outside applications, such as a computer-vision application that adjusts the number of cores that it uses to find the smallest number of cores necessary to achieve real-time video processing.